pyeventsourcing/eventsourcing/docs/topics/application.rst

 To enable snapshotting in application objects, the environment variable ``IS_SNAPSHOTTING_ENABLED`` may be set to a valid "true"  value.
-The function :func:`~eventsourcing.utils.strtobool` module is used to interpret the value of this environment variable, so that strings ``"y"``, ``"yes"``, ``"t"``, ``"true"``, ``"on"`` and ``"1"`` are considered to be "true" values, and ``"n"``, ``"no"``, ``"f"``, ``"false"``, ``"off"`` and ``"0"``
+The function :func:`~eventsourcing.utils.strtobool` is used to interpret the value of this environment variable, so that strings ``"y"``, ``"yes"``, ``"t"``, ``"true"``, ``"on"`` and ``"1"`` are considered to be "true" values, and ``"n"``, ``"no"``, ``"f"``, ``"false"``, ``"off"`` and ``"0"``